What Is a Health Reimbursement Arrangement (HRA)?

 The employer sets up a plan according to IRS regulations and puts money in individual employee reimbursement accounts, up to a maximum amount each year.
 The employee is reimbursed when they have verified that the expense is on a list of qualified medical expenses.

 For example, if an employee has paid a bill for an X-ray, they can request reimbursement for the amount they paid.
-Any funds remaining in the employee’s HRA account at the end of the year are rolled over to the following year, when they can then be used along with the contributions for that next year, as well.
+Any funds remaining in the employee’s HRA account at the end of the year are rolled over to the following year, when they can be used along with the contributions for that next year.

 Your company (as the employer) can set up the requirements for employee participation.
 For example, you can allow reimbursements from the HRA to: